'El Camino' Gives Jesse Pinkman Life Beyond 'Breaking Bad'

 What El Camino does, perhaps even without meaning to, is refocus the ending of the story on the damage that Walt did.
 If you continue the story of Breaking Bad past Walt's death, past the binary question of whether Jesse would live or die, you get a fuller sense of Walt's monstrous acts.
 When you see Jesse's scars, the ones on his face and back, and when you see how he was forced to test the limits of his own chains while his captors laughed at him, you realize that all of this happened only because Walt gave Jesse to people that Walt believed would kill him, and they happened not to.
 Jesse, who had killed Gale to protect Walt — the event that probably changed Jesse the most, prior to his captivity — was handed over to these people because Walt was mad at him.

 One of the big questions people had about El Camino was whether you'd see Walt (Bryan Cranston) — presumably in a flashback, since he appeared to be dead (and we now know he actually was).
 We do see Walt after all, in a flashback to a scene that would have fallen during the beloved episode "4 Days Out."
 While Walt and Jesse sit in a restaurant, they show concern for each other: Jesse, who has just learned that Walt has cancer, tells him about hydrating and taking care of himself; Walt lectures Jesse about how he can make something of himself if he goes to business school.
 You can see how Jesse felt, perhaps against his better judgment, a bond with this person.
-You can see how he was persuaded that Walt actually cared about him — and therefore why it's so traumatizing for Jesse that 1) Walt let Jane die 2) Walt poisoned Brock and 3) Walt gave him to the people who physically and mentally tortured him.
+You can see how he was persuaded that Walt actually cared about him — and therefore why it's so traumatizing for Jesse that 1) Walt let Jane die, 2) Walt poisoned Brock and 3) Walt gave him to the people who physically and mentally tortured him.

 Can you see this scene as a genuine moment of warmth between them?
 You can, sure.
 But because it's a film so specifically about the extent of Jesse's mental and physical injuries, it places Walt's apparent concern in that context.